sebgoa/cloudstack-books/en/book.markdown

 >     exoscale  xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx
 >

-When using a PRODUCT based cloud in an Advanced zone setting, *knife* can automatically allocate and associate an IP address.
-To illustrate this slightly different example I use [iKoula](http://www.ikoula.com) a french Cloud Provider which uses PRODUCT.
+When using a CloudStack based cloud in an Advanced zone setting, *knife* can automatically allocate and associate an IP address.
+To illustrate this slightly different example I use [iKoula](http://www.ikoula.com) a french Cloud Provider which uses CloudStack.
 I edit my *knife.rb* file to setup a different endpoint and the different API and secret keys.
 I remove the keypair, security group and public ip option and I do not specify an identity file as I will retrieve the ssh password with the